 Really, though, I should print webpages to PDF so I can actually view them later.

-The four major computer programs that manage your references are Zotero, Mendeley, RefWorks, and Endnote.
+To track notes and citations… there are four major computer programs that manage your references: Zotero, Mendeley, RefWorks, and Endnote.
 These programs let you download citation information (author, title, journal) and store it in your own personal database of interesting reading.
 They also let you add your own notes, and then export references into bibliographies for your papers.

 I’ve used Endnote to organize references since grad school, and love their mobile app, which syncs from my computer for viewing reading notes on the go.
 I’m sure the partner doesn’t enjoy me quoting reading notes at him endlessly, but it works well for me!